Phchawis/Stock-App/DESIGN.md

 - **Don't** use side-stripe borders as indicators on tables or cards (use solid status badges instead).
 - **Don't** allow transactions or corrections that drive a lot balance below zero.
 - **Don't** use warm, sand-like backgrounds.
 Neutral backgrounds must remain cool slate-grey.

+## September 2026 visual refinement

+`src/redesign.css` is loaded after the legacy stylesheet.
+It owns the shared screen-only refinement: opaque dark teal surfaces, readable neutral text, consistent receive/issue actions, quiet table hover and visible keyboard focus.
+Print layouts retain their existing styles.
+Modal headers use a pale teal surface.

+Dashboard's `StockOverview` presents mutually exclusive counts of active lots with positive balance: expired before today, today through 60 days, and later than 60 days.
+It counts lots (never adds incompatible reagent units) and is explicitly independent of the report filters.
+Data comes from `renderVals()`.
+The graphic has text labels, an accessible summary, and an empty state.

+Motion uses short crossfades, directional drawer entry and control feedback;
+reduced-motion disables transitions throughout.
+Mobile report controls wrap.

+Validation: production build and 36 domain tests passed.
+Local visual review used a temporary sample-data harness for desktop 1440×1000 and narrow mobile layouts, including dashboard, inventory, sticker form and receive modal.
+Live D1 transactions and printed output were not exercised in this design pass.